 Negotiation Type

 The negotiation type defines the nature of a negotiation instance.
-Two types of negotiation exist; negotiation of a new agreements and re-negotiation of an existing agreement.
+Two types of negotiation exist; negotiation of a new agreements and renegotiation of an existing agreement.
 The structure of the negotiation type is depicted in Listing 2.

 <wsag-neg:NegotiationType>